Home of the Soldier

 The Army Adventurous Training Wing moved from Bonegilla to Kapooka in 1998 and on 1 December of that year the Army Recruit Training Centre was officially established.
 HQ ARTC commands the 1st Recruit Training Battalion and the Army Adventurous Training Wing.
 ARTC is appropriately called the 'Home of the Soldier'.

-For more information on the history of the Australian Army, please visit the Army History Unit website.
+For more information on the history of the Australian Army, please visit the Army History Unit.